gchure/phd/docs/src/chapter_03/section_04_model.md

 non-monotonic behavior given changing $K_A$ and $K_I$ can be found in supplemental Chapter 7.

-The second term in @Eq:delF captures how changes in the repressor copy number contributes to changes in free energy.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The second term in @Eq:delF captures how changes in the repressor copy number contributes to changes in free energy.
 It is important to note that this contribution to the free energy change depends on the total number of repressors in the cell, not just those in the active state.
 This emphasizes that changes in the expression of the repressor are energetically divorced from changes to the allosteric nature of the repressor.
-As a consequence, the change in free energy is constant for all inducer concentrations, as is schematized in Fig.
+As a consequence, the change in free energy is constant for all inducer concentrations, as is schematized in
 @Fig:deltaF_theory (C).
 Because the magnitude of the change in free energy scales logarithmically with changing repressor copy number, a mutation which increases expression from 1 to